 Various views have been expressed (for example during consultations by the United Kingdom Department of Energy and Climate Change) as to whether the frequencies used for the wireless components of smart grid communications should be from bands allocated and protected for such purposes, or in deregulated (e.g. bands exempt form individual licensing) bands.
 Note that billing and charging data is deemed to personal data in several countries and therefore subject to strict protection under data protection legislations.

-Many wireless technologies provide strong security and privacy to protect user data in smart grid applications.
+Many wireless technologies provide strong security and privacy to protect user data in smart metering networks and monitoring and control information in smart grid applications.
 For example: IEEE 802 standards provide robust, link-level privacy and security that is appropriate to protect personal data in cabled and wireless networks (both licensed and license exempt bands); also, 3GPP technologies provide means for network-wide authorization, authentication, privacy and security.

 6 Power line and cabled standards for smart grid telecommunications